Late summer is the time of year when yellowjackets are most aggressive. Taking precautions at this time can help you avoid being stung.

 - Wear heavy clothing when walking in wooded areas.
 Yellowjackets can sting through lightweight fabrics.

-- Use our Yellowjacket Trap at least 20 feet away from your outdoor activity areas.
+- Use either our Reusable Yellowjacket Trap or Disposable Yellowjacket Trap at least 20 feet away from your outdoor activity areas, to keep the yellowjackets away from where you are.

 - Try to remain calm in the presence of yellowjackets.
 Move slowly and deliberately and gently brush the yellowjacket away if it lands on you.